Proto-MPC: An Encoder-Prototype-Decoder Approach for Quadrotor Control in Challenging Winds: Appendix

 \subsection{Error distribution for tracking performance subject to spatially varying wind}

-Figure~\ref{fig: 3d path error distribution} shows the tracking error distribution under spatially varying condition, supplementing the RMSE results in Table~\ref{tb: rmse testing trajectories}.
-Compared to nominal MPC, Proto-MPC not only demonstrates reduced mean tracking errors but also shows a more concentrated error distribution, indicating its consistent tracking performance.
+Figure~\ref{fig: 3d path error distribution} shows the tracking error distribution under the spatially varying wind, supplementing the RMSE results in Table~\ref{tb: rmse testing trajectories}.
+The box shows the interquartile range of errors from 25th to 75th percentiles.
+Compared to nominal MPC and KNODE-MPC-online, \textit{Proto}-MPC not only demonstrates reduced mean tracking errors in all components but also shows a more concentrated error distribution, indicating its consistent tracking performance.